 Similar claims can be made with new vehicle releases like CyberTruck.
 Tesla started collecting Cybertruck reservation deposits back in 2019 from consumers.
 The Cybertruck was supposed to be released in 2021, but production has been delayed.
-As a result, the cybertruck, as of 2023, has still not been released.
+As a result, the Cybertruck, as of 2023, has still not been released.
+Tesla tends to oversell.

 I love electric vehicles, and my experience owning two Teslas has been great.
 However, if I were in the market for an electric car today, I would be looking at Tesla and some of the other electric vehicle manufacturers.
 Visit Electric Driver to learn more about what electric vehicles best fit your unique needs and get a personalized recommendation.